-While quality furnace repair in Huffman can correct carbon monoxide leaks, it's also crucial to know the warning signs of CO in your house.
-You should also install carbon monoxide detectors inside bedrooms, kitchens and hallways nearby these rooms.
-We'll share more info about carbon monoxide so you can make a plan to keep you and your family breathing easy.
+While quality furnace repair in Huffman can correct carbon monoxide leaks, it’s also crucial to know the warning signs of CO in your house.
+You should also install carbon monoxide detectors inside bedrooms, kitchens, and hallways nearby these rooms.
+We’ll share more info about carbon monoxide so you can make a plan to keep you and your family breathing easily.

 What Is Carbon Monoxide?

 Carbon monoxide is a gas consisting of one carbon molecule and one oxygen molecule.
-When something like wood, coal or natural gas burns, carbon monoxide is produced.
+When something like wood, coal, or natural gas burns, carbon monoxide is produced.
 It generally breaks up over time as CO gas is lighter than air.
 But when your home or furnace doesn’t have enough ventilation, carbon monoxide may reach higher concentrations.
-In fact, one of the reasons it's viewed as a harmful gas is because it doesn't have a color, odor or taste.
+One of the reasons it’s viewed as a harmful gas is because it doesn’t have a color, odor, or taste.
 Levels may rise without somebody noticing.
-This is why it's crucial to have a carbon monoxide detector in your home.
+This is why it’s crucial to have a carbon monoxide detector in your home.
 A carbon monoxide detector is ideal for recognizing faint traces of CO and warning everyone in the house via the alarm system.

 What Creates Carbon Monoxide in a House?